 DECEMBER 9, 2016

 Invest in Your Innovation Capacity.
-In my various consulting engagements I have learned not to take much for granted. thought by this year in history (2016) everyone in the business world would have a clue as to how to do ideation (aka brainstorming) properly.
+In my various consulting engagements I have learned not to take much for granted.
+I thought by this year in history (2016) everyone in the business world would have a clue as to how to do ideation (aka brainstorming) properly.
 Wow, not even close.
-It’s a glaring missing ingredient in staying competitive.
-Get in touch for more details.
-What am I talking about?

 Small “i” Insights or Large “I” Insights Yield Different Innovation